fangq/mcx/mcextreme_cuda/trunk/example/speedtest/README.txt

 For some simulations with more threads, you may experience the "kernel launch timed-out" error.
 Please read the doc/FAQ.txt to find out why.
+If you have configured a dedicated GPU, you can edit the runspeedbench.sh script and uncommend the test settings for the dedicated cases.

 [Fang2009]   Qianqian Fang and David A. Boas, "Monte Carlo Simulation of Photon Migration in 3D Turbid Media Accelerated